Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 a new configuration scheme.

-The default mode of the router is `traditional_compat` and the following sections describe how it is operates.
-For a description of the `expressions` mode, see
+The default mode of the router is `traditional_compat` and the following sections describe how it operates. `traditional_compat` mode is designed to behave like the router in versions before
-[How to Configure Routes using Expressions](expressions).
+{{site.base_gateway}} 3.x.
+For a description of the `expressions` mode, see [How to Configure Routes using Expressions](expressions).

 In general, the router orders all defined routes by their priority and